 To the south are picnic and parking areas, all shaded by scattered mature trees, mostly hardwoods, such as water oaks and hackberries.
 These woods offer great sight lines and should be explored during migratory periods.
 Otherwise, the woods here boast a reasonable representation of local breeding species: Red-eyed and Yellow-throated vireos, Summer Tanagers, Orchard Orioles, Eastern Wood Pewees, and Great Crested Flycatchers.

-The bird life around the mounds is sparse — phoebes, bluebirds, Carolina Wrens, and mockingbirds.
+The bird life around the mounds is sparse — phoebes, bluebirds, Carolina Wrens, and mockingbirds, along with some Eastern Meadowlarks.
 But the dense hardwood areas toward the north and northwest borders of the park have considerable bird activity, with Indigo Buntings, White-eyed Vireos, Catbirds, Field Sparrows, and similar birds here.
 The mid- and upper-stories have good numbers of woodpeckers, including Pileated.
 The north and western borders are the other spots that should be thoroughly investigated in migration, and also in winter, when feeding flocks congregate here.
 Expect to see large numbers of Cedar Waxwings from late November through May.

 GPS: 33.00613 -87.6358999